Easterok/telegram-onboarding-kit/configuration-guide.md

   pages: [
     {
       extends: 'slide',
-      // this will automaticaly translated
+      // this will be automaticaly translated
       title: '_hello',
     },
   ],